mdavis-xyz/mdavis.xyz/pages/voting/content.md

 That's probably made by the same vendor, with the same flaws.

 It only takes a few extra bytes of code to turn legitimate vote counting software into vote-flipping software.
-It is impossible to convert non-trivial 1s and 0s back into human readable form.
+It is impossible to convert non-trivial ones and zero back into human readable form.
 Voting machines are a [black box](https://en.wikipedia.org/wiki/Black_box).

 One of the challenging problems which paper solves is ensuring that each person votes only once, that vote definitely ends up in the count, and no one can see how any individual voted.